grafana/agent/docs/sources/shared/wal-data-retention.md

-On each truncation, the WAL deletes references to series that are no longer present and also _checkpoints_ roughly the oldest two thirds of the segments written to it.
-A checkpoint means that the WAL only keeps track of the unique identifier for each existing metrics series, and deletes the actual samples associated with it.
-If that data has not yet been pushed to remote_write, it is lost.
+On each truncation, the WAL deletes references to series that are no longer present and also _checkpoints_ roughly the oldest two thirds of the segments (rounded down to the nearest integer) written to it since the last truncation period.
+A checkpoint means that the WAL only keeps track of the unique identifier for each existing metrics series, and can no longer use the samples for remote writing.
+If that data has not yet been pushed to the remote endpoint, it is lost.

 This behavior dictates the data retention for the `prometheus.remote_write` component.
 It also means that it is impossible to directly correlate data